Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 to save these register on the stack before using them, and must restore them before returning.

 The scratch registers are the opposite, they can be modified by a function call.
-This also means that if we need a value of one of these register, we need to save them (in another register, or on the stack) before executing a call.
+This also means that if we will need a value of one of these register, we need to save them (in another register, or on the stack) before executing a call.

-[Here is the quick reference] that I am using to check the register names [^weird_name] and types.
+[Here is the quick reference] that I am using to check the register names[^weird_name] and types.

+[Here is the quick reference]: https://www.cs.uaf.edu/2017/fall/cs301/reference/x86_64.html

-[^weird_name]: The name of the register in x64 are not very intuitive, due to
+[^weird_name]: The names of the registers in x64 are not very intuitive, due to
     backward compatibility.
 The same register can be accessed in different sizes, and each size has a different name.
 Also, some registers are named after letters, and some after numbers.

-So when we start writing our compiled code, we need to be sure not use a scratch register to hold long persisted values (which will be only the address of the memory and the value of the pointer), and save and restore any preserved register that we might be using.
+So when we start writing our compiled code, we need to be sure to not use a scratch register to hold long persisted values (which will be only the address of the memory and the value of the pointer), and remember to save and restore any preserved register that we might be using.

 # A Singlepass JIT Compiler